magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/magento-2.3.5-2.3.5-p1-patch-country-payment-issue.md

 ---
-title: Magento 2.3.5, 2.3.5-p1 patch: country payment issue
+title: "Magento 2.3.5, 2.3.5-p1 patch: country payment issue"
-labels: 2.3.5,2.3.5-p1,Magento Commerce,Magento Commerce Cloud,known issues,patch,payments,troubleshooting
+labels: "2.3.5,2.3.5-p1,Magento Commerce,Magento Commerce Cloud,known issues,patch,payments,troubleshooting"
 ---

 This patch resolves an issue in Magento where the storefront checkout workflow did not display any payment method that has been enabled for specific countries, except for Klarna and Amazon Pay.